AidanMan217/Python-Collection/README.md

      I only saved the notebooks for the bigger problems.

 3. Math 164: Optimization
    - Every optimization I am coding for this class is done willingly and not as homework.
 Coding these algorithms helps me learn python and techniques that will be used for machine learning.
 I have heard that some of these algorithms are very useful.
-The algorithms I will be coding are: Golden Section Search,  Fibonacci Method, Newton's Method, Secant Method, Line Search, Steepest Descent, and others that I will be learning throughout the class.
+The algorithms I will be coding are: Golden Section Search,  Fibonacci Method, Newton's Method, Steepest Descent, and others that I will be learning throughout the class.